 Difference between cast steel and cast iron

-Cast steel is made by pouring molten steel into a mould.
-Cast iron is made by pouring molten iron into a mould, but cast steel is much stronger and harder than cast iron.
+Cast steel is made by pouring molten steel into a mold.
+Cast iron is made by pouring molten iron into a mold, but cast steel is much stronger and harder than cast iron.

 Also, cast steel typically has a higher carbon content than cast iron, giving it superior mechanical properties.
 As a result, cast steel is often used in applications where strength and hardness are important, such as in the construction of buildings and bridges.